HashirOwais/NextPay-Subscription_Simplifed/README.md

 ## 6. Conclusion and Future Work

 ### Conclusion
 The NextPay subscription tracking application succesfully achieved all primary design functions and objectives while satisifying the comprehensive testing requirements of ENSE 375.
-Our team brought there minds together to develope a fully functional Java Based CLI Application that addresses the core problem of subscription management throguh systematic softare developemt and rigirous testing practices such as Test Driven Development (TDD).
+Our team brought there minds together to develope a fully functional Java Based CLI Application that addresses the core problem of subscription management throguh systematic software development and rigirous testing practices such as Test Driven Development (TDD).
 The key achievements include:
 - Efficently adding, updating, deleting user subscriptions with completed CRUD fucntionality.
 - Managing user accounts.
 - Sorting subscriptions by billing dates in ascending or descending order.